MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

 time the browser process exits (even if there could be more browser processes being created and exiting throughout the lifetime of a `CoreWebView2Environment`).
-For this reason, we also consider making this event an async method instead (e.g., `RegisterWaitForBrowserProcessExit`).
+For this reason, we also consider making this event an async method instead (for example, `RegisterWaitForBrowserProcessExit`).

 While there would be no operation started on calling the async method, a handler would be a added to be run (only) the next time the browser process associated